 There is also the improving of responsibility for management of road infrastructure, and I know the opposition speaker talked a bit about this and how this is some sort of grab for power by the state.
 But if you talk to any Victorian - and I talk to many residents in the electorate of Thomastown - people really want to know who is responsible for what.
 This is about making it clear when it comes to particular requirements when it comes to maintenance of our roads that there is actually a very clear and defined process and way of ensuring that we know exactly who is responsible.
-That then means that the issue can be fixed and the problem can be addressed much quicker, because under the Road Management Act there is a breakdown of responsibility for road infrastructure between state government and 79 different local government councils.
-We know, for example, that the state government is responsible for 23,000 kilometres of the road network in Victoria, but it has shared responsibility also with council, whether it is a bridge, a state road or a residential road.
+That then means that the issue can be fixed and the problem can be addressed much quicker, because under the Road Management Act there is a breakdown of responsibility for road infrastructure between the state government and 79 different local government councils.
+We know, for example, that the state responsibility also with council, whether it is a bridge, a state road or a residential road.
 These shared responsibilities can be difficult, and that needs to be addressed.